ShKlinkenberg/ShKlinkenberg.github.io/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X:
+I am a teaching instructor for the following courses at University of Amsterdam:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
+- Scientific and Statistical Reasoning
+- Test Theory and Practice

+Past courses:

+- Introductory statistics at the department of Psychobiology and Beta-Gamma
+- SPSS at the department of Psychology and Psychobiology
-- CS107: An intro to computer science
+- Reasearch methods at computer applications in social science